 The High Peak Trail follows the route of the former Cromford and High Peak Railway.
 This was one of the world's first long-distance railway lines, built between 1825 and 1830.
 Many important railway buildings and features can still be seen, including High Peak Junction Workshops, Middleton Top Engine House, Hopton Tunnel and Hopton Incline.

 Along the trail to the west of Black Rocks, we recommend you slow down to appreciate the trail verge that are rich with flowers including cowslips, orchids and wild herbs during summer.

 Explore by bike

 Visitors wishing to explore the trail can hire cycles from Middleton Top Cycle Hire.
-It's open everyday in June, July and August and at weekends and school holidays from April until the end of November, tel: 01629 823204 for more information.
+It's open every day in June, July and August and at weekends and school holidays from April until the end of October.
+For more information tel: 01629 533294.